moznion/clipoline/README.md

 ## Usage

 1. Click on the extension icon in your browser toolbar
-2. Click "Extract Page Content" to extract the content from the current tab
-3. Click "Upload to Google Drive" to upload the extracted content to your Google Drive
+2. Click "Extract & Upload to Google Drive" to extract the content from the current tab and upload it directly to your Google Drive
-4. The extension will request permission to access your Google Drive the first time you use this feature
+3. The extension will request permission to access your Google Drive the first time you use this feature

 ## License